beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 Logo / Cover front page / Theme
 -------------------------------

-- Django, depending on the context, makes heavy use of a pink poney with magical power, snakes and guitars :snake: :guitar:.
+- Django, depending on the context, makes heavy use of a pink pony with magical power, snakes and guitars :snake: :guitar:.
 We may try to make a benchmark of Django book covers: colors & style.
 I don't want our cover to be a pale copy of any other book but if some ideas are must-haves, we shouldn't avoid them.

 Maybe you already have some beautiful things to show us that "Beautiful Django" inspires you.
 Your move folks!